nulltea/kicksware-gateway/README.md

 ## Wrap Up

+Kicksware gateway solution is designed to solve problems of network management, traffic routing, inner services interaction, and secure connection provisioning.

+To handle its primary purpose of acting as a reverse proxy for distributed microservice-based cloud infrastructure open-source Traefik proxy application is used.

+Thanks to its simplicity-driven design, intuitive dynamic configuration system, native support for microservices, and overall, extensive feature set, Traefik makes the best possible fit for Kicksware sneaker resale platform!

-So if you're enjoying reading about Traefik implementation in the Kicksware system, consider leaving a star on it's GitHub repository, and while you there do the same to this repo if you please.
+In case of you enjoying reading about Traefik implementation in the Kicksware system, consider leaving a star on it's GitHub repository, and while you there drop one to this repo too...😉

+Thanks for attention!

 ## License